membrane/api-gateway/README.md

 	<log />
 </soapProxy>
 ```

-Dynamically manipulate and monitor messages with Groovy and JavaScript (Rhino):
+### Monitoring and manipulation

-Groovy
+Dynamically manipulate and monitor messages with Groovy and JavaScript (Nashorn):

 ```xml
 <serviceProxy port="2000">
   	<groovy>